Popularity isn’t always a sign of a smooth-functioning internet phone service.

 13 common Google Voice issues

-Google Voice doesn’t have a flawless track record when it comes to VoIP calls — far from it.
+Google Voice doesn’t have a flawless track record when it comes to VoIP calls.
 Just entering “Google Voice not working” on a Google search brings up complaints, questions, and articles about known (and sometimes unresolved) problems.

 If you’re using Google Voice and having issues with crucial business phone features, you’re not the only one.